Above-Ground, In-Ground, What’s Better All Around?

 When it comes to investing in a swimming pool, you want to ensure that you’re getting the pool that best suits your needs.
 Should you get an in-ground fiberglass pool or would a vinyl-lined above-ground pool be more beneficial?
 The pros at Aqua Leisure Pools & Spas are here to break it down for you.

-Generally coming in three standard depths of 48”, 52”, or 54”, this type of pool may also be the better option for children just learning how to swim, as opposed to an in-ground pool that can have depths of over 8 feet in certain areas.
-As they are not at ground level, they have a lower chance of people, especially children, falling in and getting hurt.
+Generally coming in three standard depths of 48”, 52”, or 54”, this type of pool may also be the better option for children learning how to swim.
+In-ground pools can have depths of over 8 feet in certain areas.
+Since above-ground pools are not at ground level, they have a lower chance of people, especially children, falling in and getting hurt.

 An in-ground swimming pool is a great investment if you plan on having your pool around for years as they can last for decades if properly maintained.
 This type of pool will make your yard look like a resort, especially when paired with landscaping.
 There are also so many options, such as: